TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 40/Psalms 40.14.md

 ---

-Let them be put to shame and confounded together That seek after my soul to destroy it: Let them be turned backward and brought to dishonor That delight in my hurt.
+Let them be disappointed and confounded together who seek after my soul to destroy it.
+Let them be turned backward and brought to dishonor who delight in my hurt.